Current measures and regulations during the corona pandemic

 In accordance with the legal requirements of the state government and in compliance with secury and hygiene policy, selected rooms are opened for teaching and practice since May 4th, 2020.

 Initially, this only applies to individual artistic lessons, i.e. only two people in the room.
-Since May 18th, 2020 two people are allowed to practise in one room without the presence of a teacher.
+Starting on June 29, 2020, three people are allowed to teach and practise together in the same room.

 It is necessary to follow these rules unconditionally in order to be able to trace a possible chain of infection.
 Failure to do so may mean that the university as a whole will have to be closed again.

 Lessons take place in all buildings of the university, except in the Haydnhaus and the Bachhaus.

 Each of the buildings is manned by a security team to ensure that only registered and authorised persons have access and that the necessary hygiene measures are observed.